4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 *   **Open** - loads data.
 *   **Save** - saves data.
-*   **Settings and Measurement** - opens window with:
+*   **Settings and Measurement** - opens a window with:
-    Properties_, `Color control`_ and `Measurement`_.
+    Properties_, `Color control`_, and `Measurement`_.
 *   **Mask manager** - Opens `Mask manager`_ to create
     mask from current segmentation.
 *   **Batch processing** - Opens `Batch processing`_ window

 1.  `Multiple files panel`_ is used to manage multiple files.
-    This panel is hidden by default and can be can be enabled in Settings and Measurements window.
+    This panel is hidden by default and can be enabled in Settings and Measurements window.
     (described in `Profile, Pipeline, Project`_)
-2. Colorbar - Shows relation of currently used color map and brightness values for selected channel.
-Selection of colormap is described in `Image View`_.
+2. Colorbar - Shows relation of the currently used color map and brightness values for the selected channel.
+The selection of colormap is described in `Image View`_.
 3. Two copies of `Image View`_.
-Main panel is placed on the right.
+The main panel is placed on the right.
-    Left panel can be used to preview raw data, selected segmentation, or be replaced with `Measurements`_ panel.
+    The left panel can be used to preview raw data, selected segmentation, or be replaced with `Measurements`_ panel.
 4.  `Segmentation parameters`_ - This panel is used to set parameters of segmentation

-    Above colorbar there are two controls:
+    Above the color bar there are two controls:

     .. image::  images/main_window_cmp.png
        :alt: Main Roi Analysis GUI

 5. Controls if the left panel contains `Image view`_ or `Measurements`_.
 6. Enables/disables comparison mode.
-Visible only when image is selected with control 5.
+Visible only when the image is selected with control 5.

    * **Compare** - Copies current segmentation.
-     Allows to compare segmentations made with different parameters.
+     Allows comparing segmentations made with different parameters.
    * **Remove** - Removes segmentation from left panel.

     .. image::  images/main_window_exec.png
        :alt: Main Roi Analysis GUI

-7. Saves current pipeline, which is a sequence of segmentation and masking operations.
+7. Saves the current pipeline, which is a sequence of segmentation and masking operations.
-    Name of pipeline is set in the dialog window.
+    The name of the pipeline is set in the dialog window.
 8. Selects which pipeline is applied to data.
-9. Saves current algorithm and its parameters as a profile.
+9. Saves the current algorithm and its parameters as a profile.
-    Name of profile is set in the dialog window.
+    The name of the profile is set in the dialog window.
 10. Selects which profile is applied to the current state.
-11. Enables interactive mode where segmentation is recalculated after every parameters changes.
+11. Enables interactive mode where segmentation is recalculated after every parameter changes.
 12. Executes segmentation algorithm with current parameters.

-Below `Segmentation parameters`_ there are two checkbox:
+Below `Segmentation parameters`_ there are two checkboxes:

 *   **Hide left panel** - Hides left panel.
-Useful for tight screen.
+Useful for the tight screen.
 *   **Synchronize view** - Enables synchronization of both `Image view`_ panels:
-    Zoom, layer, and X,Y position.
+    Zoom, layer, and X, Y position.

 Measurement
 ~~~~~~~~~~~
-Important part of analysis data is define what should be measured
+An important part of the analysis data is to define what should be measured
 and perform this calculation.
 Both utilities are available
-in "Settings and Measurement" window.
+in the "Settings and Measurement" window.
 TODO

 Measurements settings